HaaaO/haaao.github.io/index.md

 		<!-- <a href="{{ site.url }}/everything-else"><div><i class="fa fa-list-ul icon icon-right-space"></i>Everything Else</div></a> -->
 	</div>
 	<div>
-		My research interest lies in human-centered AI and machine learning.
-My research focuses on developing and evaluating <b>socially assistive robots and AI agents</b>
-		for applications such as <b>education and health</b>, ensuring that these systems are not only
-		<b>personalized</b> to each user's unique preferences and needs but also <b>aligned with</b>
-		domain values and expectations of the broader communities in which they are deployed.
+		My research focuses on developing <b>personalized, human-centered AI</b> that adapts to each user’s unique needs to support their learning, work, and daily life.
+Specifically, I design and evaluate machine learning models, AI agents, and socially assistive robots for education and health, ensuring these systems are personalized, effective, and aligned with the values and expectations of the communities they serve.
 	</div>
 	<div style="height: 1rem"></div>
 	<div>
-		I recently defended my PhD at the <a href="https://www.usc.edu/">University of Southern California (USC)</a> where I was fortunate to be advised by Prof. <a href="https://maja-mataric.web.app/">Maja Matarić</a>.
+		I am fortunate to have the opportunity to join Prof. Ying Xu's lab at <a href="https://www.harvard.edu/">Harvard University</a> as an incoming postdoc fellow to work on AI for education.I defended my PhD at the <a href="https://www.usc.edu/">University of Southern California (USC)</a> where I was fortunate to be advised by Prof. <a href="https://maja-mataric.web.app/">Maja Matarić</a>.
 Previously I worked on trustworthy machine learning at <a href="https://www.jpmorganchase.com/about/technology/research/applied-research">JPMorganChase</a> and studied at <a href="https://www.ucl.ac.uk/">University College London (UCL)</a>.
 	</div>
 	<div style="height: 1rem"></div>
 </div>